ondini/lgcreportgenerator/README.md

 - ! take Sigma data from diagonal !!!
 - ! we need 0 padding for columns (trailing zeros)
-- ! we need esport to csv perhaps
+- ! we need export to csv perhaps
 - ! mark columns by categories (vertical line)
 - ~~! take sigmas from fCovarianceMatrixInRoot~~
 - !! hidden columns with the value in subframe (add hidden 6 columns to 3D pts table (3x coords + 3x uncertainties from diagonal!))